Course details

 The focus of the BA (Hons) Sociology is international in scope and you will have every opportunity to look at the key sociological questions facing communities worldwide.
 This includes the chance to challenge your perspectives by studying overseas.

 We offer you the opportunity to spend a semester in the lively Czech capital of Prague as part of our partnership with Charles University.
-In your final year, you will also be eligible to go on a study trip to Berlin which is included in your course fees.
+You may also have opportunities to go on field trips to bring your learning to life.
 Such experiences make an impressive addition to your CV, showcasing your resourcefulness, confidence and willingness to embrace global outlooks.

 As a BA (Hons) Sociology student, you’ll learn through: